Error exponents of quantum state discrimination with composite correlated hypotheses: Preliminaries

 \begin{remark} If the divergence $\DD$ is subadditive under tensor product states, then its extension to sets of states is also subadditive for stable sequences of sets~\cite[Lemma 26]{fang2024generalized}.
-This implies the existence of the regularized divergence and the following equalities,
+This implies the existence of the regularized divergence by Fekete's lemma,

 \end{remark}